LiangSun617/DANDP2-Data-Analysis-of-Titanic-Survival/README.md

     titan_df['Embarked'].count()
    ```

-Variables "Age" and "Embarked" have missing values, which will be given certain attention in the data analysis.
+Variables "Age" and "Embarked" have missing values, which will be given certain attention to in the data analysis.

 The dataframe ```titan_df``` is used as the main data set in the following data analysis.